Pop-up Exhibition '88 / 98' by Inês Gonçalves

-On the 27th of May, starting at 6 pm, don't miss the book launch and opening of the pop-up exhibition "88 / 98", by photographer Inês Gonçalves at a ilha gallery space.
+On the 27th of May, starting at 6 pm, don't miss the opening of the pop-up exhibition "88 / 98", by photographer Inês Gonçalves at a ilha gallery space.

 This edition of the book is the result of the 1st XYZ Books Residency Cycle, and had the contribution, as guest editor, from Federico Clavarino and design by Joana Durães.